web3privacy/web3privacy/Pagency/Readme.md

 ## Threat Actors

-- Who is threatening privacy-balance?
+-_ Who is threatening privacy-balance?_
-- How do these bad actors use personal data?
+- _How do these bad actors use personal data?_

 **Write down a list of multiple actors challenging web3 privacy from the data-analytics companies to marketing agencies. **